 Amy then initiated front-of-house duties at another family institution, The Gage on Michigan Avenue, in 2009.
 Seven years later, Amy opened The Dearborn, an elevated, urban American tavern with her sister Clodagh.
 “My sister is my best friend and my business partner,” she says.
 “I cannot imagine working with anyone else.
 As with every good relationship, the secret is trust and balance.”
 (Amy, alongside sister Clodagh, was honored as the outstanding Professional in Restaurant and Hospitality by the Professional Irish Women of Chicago.)
 At The Dearborn, Amy enjoys working the floor and touching as many guests as she can.

-Amy lives in the Northside of Chicago with her wife Cynthia and their beautiful daughter Lillyana.
+Amy lives in the Northside of Chicago with her wife Cynthia and their beautiful children, Lillyana and Luke.
 She cycles and rows in her spare time.